 Charges for the down payment of orthodontia care are reimbursable immediately or as services are received.
 The majority of the time you are obligated to make a down payment plus the first payment of the monthly payment plan.
 You can be reimbursed for this right away.
 Then, as you make payments, you can turn in the payment receipt each month until the orthodontia treatment is complete.

 Are charges reimbursed by billing date or date of service?

-We reimburse based on the date of service not the billing date.
+Reimbursement is based on the date of service not the billing date.
 In order to get reimbursed, the date of service needs to be incurred in the same year the spending account is designated for.
-You have until April 30 (or the last business day of April in some years) of the next year to claim expenses for the previous year’s spending account.
+You have until the last business day of April of the next year to claim expenses for the previous year’s spending account.
 We will reimburse after the April 30 deadline if the insurance company did not process the charges until after that date.
 In this case we must have 1) an EOB dated after April 30, and 2) money remaining in your previous year’s spending account.

 Can I get reimbursed for more than what I have already contributed towards my annual pledge?

 Health Care - Yes.
 You can claim your annual pledge anytime during the course of the year.
-If you terminate employment during the year, expenses must be incurred prior to the last day of the month in which your final contribution was made to be eligible for reimbursement.
+If you terminate employment during the year, in order to be eligible for reimbursement, expenses must be incurred prior to the last day of the month in which your final contribution was made, unless you continue contributions on an after-tax basis through COBRA.